 For Jeff, being a Pathfinder means thinking outside the box—and being able to handle exploring unknown territory with the knowledge that you might fail the first time.
 Not every solution has to be technology-based, but he’s bullish about the power of technology to improve a variety of processes and workflows.

 Pathfinders are power users like Jeff who excel at using OpenSpace.
-If you’d like to be a Pathfinder, reach out to our team today.
+You can check out all of our published Pathfinder Spotlights in the OpenSpace Community gallery.
+If you’d like to be a Pathfinder, submit your Pathfinder application today.